bramtayl/Justly/README.md

 Many of the actions in the edit menu have keyboard shortcuts listed to the right.
 Using the edit menu, you can undo and redo any actions.
+You can copy a selected cell, a selected group of notes, or a selected group of chords.
 You can also delete or insert new objects.
-Insert and paste have three options each:
+Insert and paste have the following three options:

 - Before: insert or paste objects immediately before the first selected item, with the same level  (that is, a chord before a chord, or a note before a note)..
 - After: insert or paste objects immediately after the last selected item, with the same level (that is, a chord after a chord, or a note after a note).
 - Into: You can insert or paste notes "into" an empty chord, and you can insert or paste chords "into" an empty song.

+You can additional paste the contents of a cell.

 #### View Menu